One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Introduction

 If that takes polynomial time.

 Whether it does is an open question.

 This article attempts to solve it: given a formula, find an equivalent formula that does not contain two clauses with the same head, if any.

 Just following the formulation of this question and looping over the equivalent formulae does not work because of their number.
 A reformulation would help, something about the formula itself and its clauses.
 Something similar exists for similar questions.
-For example, whether a formula is equivalent to a Horn formula can be established by checking a certain condition over every pair of its models.
+For example, whether a formula is equivalent to a Horn formula can be established by checking a certain condition over every pair of its models~\cite{mcki-43}.
 This is the aim of Section~\ref{insidious}: find conditions that express single-head equivalence but do not explicitly refer to equivalent formulae.
 The problem seems easy at a first glance.
 It is not.
 Loops of clauses complicates it.
 Two conditions are easily shown necessary to single-head equivalence, but a cyclic formula disproves their sufficiency.

 Cyclic formulae proved problematic from the very beginning.
 Even the very first attempt at reformulating single-head equivalence fails only on formulae that contain loops.
 This motivates a further analysis of cyclicity in Horn clauses.
 The concept has been studied by Hammer and Kogan~\cite{hamm-koga-95} in the context of formula minimization.
 Not surprisingly, this is another problem on equivalent formulae: find an equivalent formula that contains a minimal number of clauses or literal occurrences.
 Not surprisingly, it turns out easy on acyclic formulae.
 Section~\ref{cyclic} investigates the effect of acyclicity on single-head equivalence.
 First, acyclicity can be defined syntactically and semantically.
 The first relates single-head equivalence with irredundancy.
 The second makes single-head equivalence the same as the first condition that was attempted at expressing it --- without success in general.
-Semantical acyclicity is a subcase of inequivalence, which is later proved a restriction that makes forgetting computable in polynomial time.
+Semantical acyclicity is a subcase of inequivalence: a formula is inequivalent if every two sets of variables it makes equivalent are also equivalent to their intersection.
+Every inequivalent formula is also acyclic, but not the other way around.
+Therefore, inequivalence extends acyclicity.
+It is a significant extension because forgetting on inequivalent formulae can be done in polynomial time.